looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 -  *Autotools:* If your source files have a ``configure.ac`` file, then your software is built using Autotools.
-If this is the case, you just need to modify the configuration.
+If this is the case, you just need to worry about modifying the configuration.

    When using Autotools, your recipe needs to inherit the :ref:`autotools <ref-classes-autotools>` class